cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 ## Context

-Let's say you're an ABCI application developer and you want to have predictable block times: 1 block each 6s.
+Let's say you're an ABCI application developer and you want to have constant block times: 1 block each 6s.
 How would you do that?

 You found out that proposing a block and voting on it takes roughly 2s in your network.
-You change `timeout_commit` (_how long a node waits for additional precommits after committing a block, before starting on the next height_) from 1s to 4s in the default config and ship your app with that modified config.
+You instruct validators in your network to change `timeout_commit` (_how long a node waits for additional precommits after committing a block, before starting on the next height_) from 1s to 4s in the node's config file.

 Do you have predictable block times now?

 No - you don't.
-The block time will be around 6s, but it won't be exactly 6s.
-A validator could set `timeout_commit`  to 0s because it's a local parameter, which is not enforced by Comet.
-That means whenever this validator proposes a block, the overall block time will be 2s (not 6s!).

-There are other reasons why the block time might not be predictable:
+The expected block time will be around 6s, but even in favorable runs it will drift far apart from 6s due to:

-1. CometBFT can go into multiple rounds of consensus, which will increase the block time.
+1. CometBFT going into multiple rounds of consensus (it happens rarely but still).
 2. Network latency.
 3. Clock drifts.

-By now, many teams (Celestia, Berachain, Osmosis, etc.) expressed their interest in either a) having predictable block times OR b) having the ability to alter the next block time.
+4. The delay for processing a block.

+A validator could also change `timeout_commit`  to 0s in its node's config file.
+That means whenever this validator proposes a block, the block time will be 2s (not 6s!).

+Because 1-3 are out of your (and our) control, **we can't have constant block times**.
+But we can design a mechanism so that the medium-to-long term average block time converges to a desired value.

+To achieve that, we need to define a form of variable block time.
+Namely, if a block takes longer than expected, we should be able to render the next block(s) faster in order to converge to the desired (average) block time.

+### Use Cases

-In case of Osmosis, committing a big block might take longer than usual.
-They could increase the block time for big blocks to give the state machine some extra time to finish execution if that was possible.
+In case of Osmosis, committing a big block is expected to take longer than usual.
+If we know the approximate size of the next block, we could increase `timeout_commit` dynamically (if such feature existed) to give the state machine some extra time to finish execution.

-In case of Berachain, they want to have a predictable block time to match Ethereum's slots, which are equal to 12s.
+In case of Berachain, they want to have a constant block time to match Ethereum's slots, which are equal to 12s.

-## Decision
+## Proposal

 Remove `timeout_commit` in favor of a new field in `FinalizeBlockResponse`:
 `next_block_delay`.
-This field's semantics stays essentially the same: delay between this block and the time when the next block is proposed.
+This field's semantics stays essentially the same: delay between the time when the current block is committed and the next block is proposed.

 If Comet goes into multiple rounds of consensus, the ABCI application can react by lowering `next_block_delay`.
-Of course, nobody could guarantee that there won't be 100000 rounds of consensus, so **it's still best effort** when it comes to predictable block times.
+Of course, nobody could guarantee that there won't be 100000 rounds of consensus, so **it's still best effort** when it comes to average block times.

 ## Alternative Approaches

 1. Do nothing.
 The block time will stay approximate.
 2. Make `timeout_commit` global (= consensus parameter).
 It doesn't solve the problem of multiple rounds of consensus.
 3. Add `next_block_delay`, but keep `timeout_commit`.
+Validators have control
-Predictable block times
+   over block times.
-   are still not possible since `timeout_commit` is local.
 4. Add `next_block_delay`, but keep `timeout_commit` and make it global.
 It's confusing to have two parameters controlling the same behavior.